orjanmehre/ExternallyGuidedMotion/src/README.md

+## All code written in C# is placed under the solution ExternalGuidedMotion

 ## Matlab folder

-In the Matlab folder there is a script that transform the discs position from the workobjects coordninate system to the coordinate system of the robot base.
+In the Matlab folder there is a script that transform the disc's position from the workobject's coordninate system to the coordinate system of the robot's base.

 ## Robotstudio folder
 Here are the program files for the program in Robotstudio.
 Just extract the "pack-and go" file to unpack the full program.

 ## Cognex folder
-.job file for the program made in In-Sight Explorer.
-This is the vision program for the Cognex 5400 smart camera
+Contains the program written for the Cognex smart camera to detect the disc.